10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Francisco Farriols Sarabia – CC BY 4.0

+Mexican cantils are found in drier thorn and deciduous forests, rather than thick rainforests.
 Like the cottonmouth, legends speak of a vicious, murderous personality, but this isn’t proven.
-They may be calmer than reputed, but their venom is a proven horror show.
+What is proven is that their venom is significantly more potent than their US cousins.
 Mexican cantils have almost no neurotoxic powers, but cause massive damage to skin tissue, destroying so much flesh that white bone is exposed and victims require amputation.
 A 1983 study even mentioned “spontaneous amputation”, damage so severe that body parts automatically dropped off.

 The Mexican cantil empire begins in central Mexico, spreading through Guatemala, El Salvador, and reaching Nicaragua before fizzling out.
-In Costa Rica, they’re replaced with Gloyd’s moccassin (Agkistrodon howardgloydi).
-Their habitats include drier thorn and decidous forests, rather than thick rainforests.
+In Costa Rica, they’re replaced with Gloyd’s moccassin (Agkistrodon howardgloydi), the southernmost member of the group.
+Their diet mainly consists of mammals.

 3 Neotropical whipsnake